allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 <div id="hv-rain-map-1"></div>

 ### rainfall seasonal totals for each watershed
+Currently, seasonal precipitation totals are helpful for determining precipitation projections.
+This is because the resolution of available precipitation-prediction models are not yet high enough to to accomodate for each single gauge location. can be useful when working with downscaled projections from climate models.

 below is an interactive map of the rain gauge rainfall seasonal totals for each watershed within Philadelphia (1990-2011)